 Think about the rules you have in your home.
 Are there any rules that may need to be improved?
-Restate the rule that needs to be improved using the components of effective discipline.
-For example, if a rule in your home is that children help around the house, you can rephrase the rule to describe the specific child-appropriate chores you expect your child to complete and when you expect the chores to be completed.
-Session 5: Preventing Misbehavior by Planning Ahead Questions Sometimes, you can prevent the need for discipline by simply planning ahead.
+Restate the rule that needs to be improved using the compon discipline.
+For example, if a rule in your home is that children l house, you can rephrase the rule to describe the specific child chores you expect your child to complete and when you expe be completed. help around the -appropriate Session 5: Preventing Misbehavior by Planning Ahead Questions Sometimes, you can prevent the need for discipline by simply planning ahead.
 Think about a scenario or actual event you have coming up.
-What actions or activities could you plan ahead and initiate to prevent misbehavior?
+What actions or activities ahead and initiate to prevent misbehavior?
 Session 5: Discipline Discussion Questions During Session 5, you were introduced to a discipline plan.
-You were also asked to write three words that you would like your child to use to describe you.
-Think about a recent situation in which you had to discipline your child.
-Based on your behavior and actions, do you think your child would use those same words to describe you?
-If not, what could you have done differently?
+You were also three words that you would like your child to use to describe you.
+Think situation in which you had to discipline your child.
+Based on your behavior and actions, do you think your child w same words to describe you? ould use those If not, what could you have done differently?